Pre-opening restaurant leads FAQ's

 13) What is “General Area”?

-General Area describes the physical setting of the business, such as shopping center, mixed use development, free standing, downtown main street, or food hall style venue.
+General Area describes the physical setting of the business, such as shopping center, mixed use development or free standing.

 It helps teams prioritize by drive by feasibility, signage visibility, and sales approach.